engelanna/addressing-the-yan-report/assets/markdown/trial_1_the_yan_report.md

 https://www.citizensjournal.us/patents-prove-sars-cov-2-is-a-manufactured-virus/

-Note: Yan et al measured from the beginning of the spike gene, the [accession page]](https://www.ncbi.nlm.nih.gov/nuccore/MN908947.1) puts that at 21579.
+Note: Yan et al measured from the beginning of the spike, the [accession page]](https://www.ncbi.nlm.nih.gov/nuccore/MN908947.1) puts that at 21579.

 Fatality: Occam's razor